Foster Care

 Supports for Foster Parents

-As a foster parent for Monroe County Department of Human and Health Services, you will receive a daily board rate (based on the age and needs of the child), a semi-annual clothing allowance, and Medicaid coverage for each child.
+As a foster parent for Monroe County Department of Human Services, you will receive a daily board rate (based on the age and needs of the child), a semi-annual clothing allowance, and Medicaid coverage for each child.
 Medicaid will cover all the child’s medical care, as well as counseling services, as necessary.
 In addition, you will receive casework support from the child’s foster care caseworker, and also support from a Homefinding caseworker.

 Certification Process